Bieber gets clean-up request after painting Australia hotel wall

 The local council has ordered the QT Hotel to paint over the graffiti but the hotel defended the pop star's actions.

 "The piece of artwork will be left for fans to enjoy," it told Reuters in an email.
-"We believe it is a wonderful addition to the colorful Gold Coast arts scene."
+"We believe it is a wonderful addition to the colourful Gold Coast arts scene."

 Melissa Victor, a publicist for Bieber at Universal Music Group in New York, declined to comment.